 Laos country brief

-Australia and Laos marked the 60th anniversary of bilateral relations in 2012.
-Australia is one of Laos's longest-standing regional partners.A number of activities were undertaken to mark this significant anniversary.
-These included a fun run over the Australian-built and funded Friendship Bridge linking Laos and Thailand; the holding of a bilateral business forum; the publication of a book about the bilateral relationship; and several concerts.
-Today, Australia and Laos share a strong and diverse relationship encompassing deepening economic ties, community links, education and development assistance.
-Australian businesses are significant investors in natural resource development in Laos.
-The Lao community in Australia numbers around 12 000.
+Australia and Laos marked the 60th anniversary of bilateral relations in 2012 and a number of activities marked this significant anniversary.
+These included a fun run over the Australian-built and funded Friendship Bridge linking Laos and Thailand; a bilateral business forum which was held in Laos; the publication of a book about the bilateral relationship; and several concerts.

 Laos is the only land-locked country in mainland South-East Asia and is bordered by China, Vietnam, Cambodia, Thailand and Myanmar.
 Its total land area, much of which is mountainous and densely forested, is approximately 237,000 square kilometres (roughly equivalent to the State of Victoria).
 The Mekong River, almost half the length of which flows through Laos, forms most of the border with Thailand.
 Large population centres (including Vientiane, Luang Prabang, Pakse and Savannakhet) lie on the Mekong.